multipass/courseradataclean/README.md

 5. Get the names of the 6 activities with their corresponding codes
 6. Get the list of activities performed and the related subjects identifiers
 7. Merge everything in a common dataframe
-8. Keep only the mean and the standard deviations measurements. (refer to the CookBook for the full set of measurements)
+8. Keep only the mean and the standard deviations measurements. (refer to the CodeBook for the full set of measurements)
 9. Standardize the names of the common dataframe
 10. Build a summary dataframe of the average of all the means and standard deviation measurements collected in the features data grouped by activities and subjects
 11. Standardize the names of the summary dataframe
-12. Write the dataframe into the file __gcdw4_summary.txt__ in the working directory
+12. Write the dataframe into the file __gcdw4_summary.txt__ in the working directory. (refer to the CodeBook for the description of the file)
 13. return the common dataframe from step #8

 ```